jonspeicher/Pomade/README.markdown

 it will allow you to abort a break and proceed directly to the next pomodoro if you so desire.

+After every fourth successfully-completed pomodoro, Pomade will present a "long break" instead of the normal break duration.
+This long break may be aborted to begin the next pomodoro at any time, just like a normal break.

 Release History
 ---------------